 - 1. Notify your employer immediately of your disability. - 2.
-Ask for Form TDI-45.
-Claim for Disability Benefits. - 3.
+Ask for Form TDI-45, Claim for Disability Benefits or visit our website, www.employersprotectiveinsurance.com, under Forms & Resources in the left menu - 3.
 Complete Part A of the claim form, Claimant's Statement. - 4.
 Take the form to your doctor to complete Part C, Doctor's Statement. - 5.
-Have your employer complete Part B. Employer's Statement. - 6.
-Have your employer mail the form to your employer's TDI insurance company. - 7.
-Your employer or the insurance company will notify you of your entitlement to benefits.
+Have your employer complete Part B, Employer's Statement. - 6.
+Have your employer mail the form to your employer's TDI insurance company.7.
+Your employer or the insurance company will notify you of your entitlement to benefits. - 7.
+Four employer of the instraince company will flourly you of your entitlement to benefits.